 Guidelines for Entering a Facility

-For residents and vendors who may need to enter a facility, guidelines are outlined below.
-Some facilities or departments may have more stringent procedures.
+The guidelines below are intended for all guests and vendors who may need to enter a facility.
+Peoria County employees are operating under similar guidelines depending on their office.
+Some facilities or departments may have more stringent procedures than those outlined below.

-- All persons entering a Peoria County facility, including staff, the public, and vendors, shall wear a face covering, unless there is a documented medical reason not to.
+- All guests entering a Peoria County facility, including members of the public and vendors, shall wear a face mask.

 - All persons in the custody of law enforcement shall abide by the protocols set forth by the Sheriff (adults) and the Tenth Judicial Circuit (juveniles).